 Private Security Companies are heavily regulated and will require licensing, typically at both the state and local level.
-At a minimum, most security businesses will need to complete certification, fingerprinting and some proof of training.
+At a minimum, most security businesses will need to complete certification, such as the Private Patrol Operator License or Qualified Manager License, which involves fingerprinting, a background check, and training.
 For companies offering armed guards, further requirements may apply.

 In addition to the licenses and certificates required of the guards themselves, a security guard business will need to obtain certain business licenses and permits.
 These permits and licenses can vary based on the state and town where the business is located.

-A security business will need to market to not only build up an initial base of clients, but to also bring in new clients and expand the business.
-Common marketing activities include online advertising, social media marketing, direct mail marketing, and even approaching potential clients directly.
+A security business will need to market to build up an initial base of clients and bring in new clients and expand the business.
+Common marketing activities include online advertising, social media marketing, direct mail marketing, and even potential clients.
 Marketing costs will depend on the type and volume of the activity that’s performed.

 A security guard business will need several types of insurance for full coverage:

-- General liability insurance helps to protect the business if anyone is ever injured as a result of the business’ work.
+- General liability insurance helps to protect the business if anyone is ever injured due to the business’ work.

-- Commercial property insurance helps to cover expenses if the business’ equipment is ever lost or damaged in an event like a fire.
+- Commercial property insurance helps cover expenses if the business’s equipment is ever lost or damaged in an event like a fire.

-- Commercial auto insurance can help to cover expenses that may result if a business vehicle is ever involved in an accident.
+- Commercial auto insurance can help cover expenses that may result from a business vehicle being involved in an accident.

-- Surety bonding is required by some states to ensure that the business will comply with all state rules and regulations and cover any financial damages caused by the company.
+- Surety bonding may be required in some states to ensure that the business will comply with all state rules and regulations and cover any financial damages caused by the company.

-- Worker’s compensation insurance can help to cover expenses like lost wages and medical bills that may result if an employee is ever hurt while working.
+- Worker’s compensation insurance can cover expenses like lost wages and medical bills that may result if an employee is ever hurt while working.

-The cost of insurance policies will vary and can depend on factors like the value of a business’ equipment and supplies, as well as whether guards are armed or not.
+The cost of insurance policies will vary and depend on factors like the value of a business’ equipment and supplies and whether guards are armed or not.
 To get the most accurate idea of what insurance will cost, request quotes from multiple providers.
 When comparing the quotes, look beyond how the premiums compare and consider all of the valuables, like coverage limits, exclusions, and deductibles.